komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/README.md

 ```
 6. After training has completed, export the inference graph using 'export_inference_graph.py' in the models/research/object_detection directory
 ## Evaluation
 1. Download and extract Gaze-based and Hand-Annotated trained models.
-You can also use your own trained model from the Training step.
+You can also use your own trained model from the 'Training' step.

-2. Run Evaluation.ipynb notebook.
+2. Paste 'Evaluation.ipynb' into 'models/research/object_detection/'
+3. Open terminal and cd 'models/research/object_detection/'
+4. Run 'Evaluation.ipynb' notebook via Jupyter Notebook

 ## Reference
 This repo was used to generate the results for the following paper on Gaze-based labelling of Pathology data.